cnstechnicalgroup/ansible-sqlserver/documents/sqlserver-ag-config.md

 ## 9. Create a vars directory and add the main.yml file

 The primary_host is the primary instance in the Always-On Group.
-The secondary_host is the secondary instance in the Always-On Group that will server as the first read-only replica After this script is run, an Always-On Read-Only Group will be created.
-From here, you can add databases to the group.
+The secondary_host is the secondary instance in the Always-On Group that will serve as the first read-only replica

 ```bash
 mkdir vars